 “Until we are able to migrate to the new platform, the purchase or sale of Tether will not be possible directly through tether.to.
 For the time being, though, we invite you to use the services of any one of a dozen global exchanges to acquire or dispose of Tethers for either USD or other cryptocurrencies.
 Such exchanges and other qualified corporate customers can contact Tether directly to arrange for creation and redemption.
 Sadly, however, we cannot create or redeem tether for any U.S.-based customers at this time.”

 November 30, 2017 — Bitfinex hires 5W, a scrappy New-York public relations firm led by Ronn Torossian.
-5W promptly issues a press release saying that an “audit” from Friedman LLP is forthcoming.
-The agency also tells journalists they can view Bitfinex’s bank accounts if they sign an non-disclosure agreement first.
+5W promptly issues a press release stating that an “audit” from Friedman LLP is forthcoming.
+The agency also tells journalists they can view Bitfinex’s bank accounts if they sign a non-disclosure agreement first.
 No journalist takes the bait.
+“We plan to release regular financial statements and are working with journalists who can review our finances as wel[l],” Torossian says in a tweet.

-December 4, 2017 — Bitfinex hires law firm Steptoe & Johnson and threatens legal action against critics.
-The exchange does not specify who exactly those critics are, but the obvious target is Bitfinex’ed, the cynical blogger, who continues to accuse Bitfinex of manipulating markets and printing more tether than it can redeem.
+December 4, 2017 — Bitfinex threatens legal action against its critics, according to Bitcoin Magazine.
+The exchange does not specify who those critics are but the obvious target is Bitfinex’ed, the cynical blogger who continues to accuse Bitfinex of manipulating markets and printing more tether than it can redeem.
+Bitfinex never actually sues Bitfinex’ed, though Bitfinex’ed collects donations and hires a lawyer just in case.

 December 6, 2017 — The CFTC subpoenas Bitfinex and Tether, Bloomberg reports.
 The actual documents are not made public.

-December 21, 2017 — Without making any formal announcement, Bitfinex appears to suddenly close all new account registrations.
-Those trying to register for a new account are asked for a mysterious referral code, but no referral code seems to exist.
+December 21, 2017 — Without any formal announcement, Bitfinex appears to suddenly close all new account registrations.
+Those trying to register for a new account are asked for a mysterious referral code but no referral code seems to exist.

 January 12, 2018 — After a month of being closed to new registrations, Bitfinex announces it is reopening its doors, but now requires new customers to deposit $10,000 in fiat or crypto before they can trade.
 Bitfinex does not officially say this, but customers also can no longer make fiat withdrawals of less than $10,000 either.